oroinc/documentation/user_guide_marketing_tools/integrated/sending_email_campaign_via_mailchimp.rst

 birth or custom details, will not be synced.

 .. image:: ../../img/mc_email_campaign/mc_test_list2.jpg
+   :alt: Columns that will be synced

 Create and Send Campaign on the MailChimp Side
 ----------------------------------------------

 .. image:: ../../img/mc_email_campaign/mc_create_campaign.jpg
+   :alt: Create and send campaign on the mailchimp side

 Now that you have configured integration with MailChimp and created a marketing list, it is time to create and send campaign on the MailChimp